Understanding DMR – 1

 1a) Time slots

-When there are so many puzzle pieces that need to be put together to set up a DMR radio successfully, it's challenging to figure out where to begin.
+When there are so many puzzle pieces that need to be fitted together to set up a DMR radio successfully, it's challenging to figure out where to begin.
 It's a bit of a "Which comes first, the chicken or the egg?" problem, but I think a good place to start is with time slots, since they're fundamental.

 If you read my Alphabetsoupese – example 2 note in the D-STAR article, you might recall that one way DMR differs from D-STAR is that it uses Time Division Multiple Access (TDMA) to generate its signal instead of the Frequency Division Multiple Access (FDMA) that D-STAR uses.
 Specifically, DMR uses 2-slot TDMA (the slots are numbered 1 or TS1 and 2 or TS2).